Eddy Current testing Service Lab in Bangalore. Experts in Crack detection, Sorting & Heat Exchanger Tube Inspection.

 Online and Offline Tube Wall Thickness Measurement using Eddy Current Principle

-In-service Inspection - Aircraft, Helicopter Structures and Bolt hole Inspections
+In-Service Inspection for Aircraft, Helicopter Structures, and Bolt Holes

-Impedance plane display machines have built in defect recording makes testing and printing reports easy.
-It could be crack detection or material sorting or heat exchanger tube inspection, we are ready to serve you from our NDT labs in Bangalore, India.
+Our impedance plane display machines come equipped with built-in defect recording, simplifying the testing process and report generation.
+Whether it’s crack detection, material sorting, or heat exchanger tube inspections, we’re poised to serve you with excellence from our cutting-edge NDT labs in Bangalore, India.

-Training and Certification Course for Level I, II in Eddy Current testing.
+Training and Certification on Eddy Current testing.
 Learn from Top Class Experts.

-Download Free Eddy Current procedure and Test Report formats
+Free Eddy Current Test Procedures and Report Formats: Download PDFs Now

 Know more about Eddy Current Testing